-- Position combine directly behind the header with the feeder housing aligned as closely as possible, on center, with the feeder housing adapter on the header sub frame. - With the feeder housing on the combine lowered, slowly drive the combine forward until the feeder housing front is aligned both vertically and horizontally with the adapter frame on the header.
-If the feeder housing does not align horizontally, adjust the optional hitch jack on the header either up or down to improve alignment.
+- Position combine directly behind the header with the feeder housing aligned as closely as possible, on center, with the feeder housing adapter on the header sub frame. - 2.
+With the feeder housing on the combine lowered, slowly drive the combine forward until the feeder housing front is aligned both vertically and horizontally with the adapter frame on the header.
 Adjust feeder housing height.

 - 3. When the feeder housing is properly aligned with the adapter on the header, drive forward slowly until the feeder housing of the combine is inserted into the adapter frame.
 Slowly raise the feeder housing on the combine (using the combine control) until the top of the feeder housing makes firm contact with the inside top of the feeder housing adapter mount.
-If the bottom of the feeder housing makes contact with the auger adapter too soon, it may be necessary to extend the top link on the sub frame (See Leveling or Troubleshooting sections of this manual.) - 4.
+If the bottom of the feeder housing makes contact with the auger adapter too soon, it may be necessary to extend the tilt cylinder on the sub frame (See Leveling or Troubleshooting sections of this manual.) - 4.
 Check clearance and alignment of the feeder housing to the feeder housing adapter on both sides of the feeder housing as well as on the top and bottom.
 Be sure that nothing is interfering with the alignment of the feeder housing to the adapter frame.